Phil Spector: 1961–1965: Philles Records

-During this period, Spector formed another subsidiary label, Phi-Dan Records, partly created to keep promoter Danny Davis occupied.
-The label released singles by artists including Betty Willis, the Lovelites, and the Ikettes.
+In 1963, Spector established the short-lived Phi-Dan subsidiary label, intended to feature productions by associates such as Vini Poncia, Peter Andreoli, keyboardist Leon Russell, among others.
+The imprint released eight singles before dissolving, including singles by artists including Betty Willis, the Lovelites, and the Ikettes.
 None of the recordings on Phi-Dan were produced by Spector.

 The recording of "Unchained Melody", credited on some releases as a Spector production although Medley has consistently said he produced it originally as an album track, had a second wave of popularity 25 years after its initial release, when it was featured prominently in the 1990 hit movie Ghost.
 A re-release of the single re-charted on the Billboard Hot 100, and went to number one on the Adult Contemporary charts.
 This also put Spector back on the U.S. Top 40 charts for the first time since his last appearance in 1971 with John Lennon's "Imagine", though he did have UK top 40 hits in the interim with the Ramones.